cambialens/lens-api-doc/request.md

 > Parameter `size` will be used for first scroll query and will remain the same for whole scroll context.
 Hence, using size in each scroll request will not have any effect.

 ### Sorting
 Result can be retrieved in ascending or descending order.
-Use the following formats and [fields](#fields) to apply sorting to the API response.
+By default, results are sorted with most relevant matches first.
+Use the following format and [fields](#searchable-fields) to apply sorting to the API response.
 ```json
 {
   "sort": [